HL7/cql/input/pages/09-b-cqlreference.md

 The message is the content of the actual message that is sent to the calling environment.

-> Note that for Trace severity, the implementation should output the contents of the source parameter as part of the trace message.
+> Note that for Trace severity, the implementation should output the contents of the source operand as part of the trace message.
 Because the logic may be operating on patient information, the utmost care should be taken to ensure that appropriate safeguards are in place to avoid logging sensitive information.
 At a minimum, all PHI should be redacted from these trace messages.
 {: .note-danger}

 The following examples illustrate the behavior of the <span class="id">Message</span> operator: